AdobeDocs/audience-manager.fr-FR/help/using/features/audience-lab/audience-lab-manage-test-groups.md

    >
    >[Les caractéristiques](../../features/traits/about-folder-traits.md) de dossier **ne sont pas prises en charge** par [!UICONTROL Audience Lab].
 Setting the [Event Type](../../features/traits/create-onboarded-rule-based-traits.md) of a folder trait to **conversion** will not generate any data in [!UICONTROL Audience Lab] for that specific folder trait.

 * For companies using [Role-Based Access Control](../../features/administration/administration-overview.md): Assign the [!UICONTROL Audience Lab] [wildcard permission](../../features/administration/administration-overview.md#wild-card-permissions) to **[!UICONTROL User Groups]** to provide access.
-Cette autorisation permet à l&#39;utilisateur de créer et d&#39;afficher les résultats d&#39;un test.
+Cette autorisation permet à l'utilisateur de créer et d'afficher les résultats d'un test.
 A user will only be able to use segments from a data source they have **read** and **map to destination** privileges for.
-The user will only be able to use conversion traits from a data source for which they have **&quot;read&quot;** permissions.
+The user will only be able to use conversion traits from a data source for which they have **"read"** permissions.
 Un utilisateur peut uniquement visualiser les destinations auxquelles ils ont accès.
 So, before adding the [!DNL Audience Lab] wildcard permission to a group, make sure the group has:
    * accès pour lire les caractéristiques de conversion appropriées ;
    * accès pour lire et mapper les segments pertinents pour les tests ;
    * accès aux destinations pertinentes.